 “18 Things I love About Single Dads.”

-2. They actually GO INTO the pool and swim with their kids versus lying in a lawn chair catching rays.
+1. Single dads actually GO INTO the pool and swim with their kids versus lying in a lawn chair catching rays and talking to their girlfriends.

 3. They usually say yes to a request to go get ice cream.